bas-amop/PolarRoute-server/docs/development.md

 Version numbers should be used in tagging commits on the `main` branch and reflected in the `pyproject.toml` file and should be of the form `v0.1.7` using the semantic versioning convention.

+## Building & deploying the documentation

+Run `make build-docs` to build the docs to the `./site` directory.

+Then run `make deploy-docs` to deploy to the `gh-pages` branch of the repository.
+You must have write access to the repo.

 ## Making changes to the API

 The API is documented in `./docs/apischema.yml` using the OpenAPI 3.0 standard (formerly known as swagger).